 For the seller, an asset sale may generate higher taxes for a variety of reasons:

 - The nature of the gain related to certain assets sold may be subject to ordinary income tax rate rather than more favorable capital gain rates.

 - If the business is taxed as a C corporation, the seller could potentially face double taxation.

-- If the corporation is taxed as an S corporation that was formerly a C corporation, and the sale is within the ten year built-in gains tax recognition period, the S corporation’s asset sale could trigger corporate-level built-in gains taxes.
+- If the corporation is taxed as an S corporation that was formerly a C corporation, and the sale is within the five year built-in gains tax recognition period, the S corporation’s asset sale could trigger corporate-level built-in gains taxes.

 With a stock sale, the purchaser doesn’t generally have the ability to step up the basis in the assets of the corporation being acquired.
 Furthermore, the depreciable basis of the assets owned by the target corporation will stay the same for the purchaser that becomes the new shareholder.
 The lower depreciation expense can result in higher future taxes for the purchaser, as compared to an asset sale.
 In some circumstances, the parties can treat a stock sale as an asset sale for federal tax purposes by making a Section 338(h)(10) election.
 If this election is made, the purchaser often receives a stepped-up basis in the acquired assets similar to an asset sale.